OT for children? OT for children!

 The way we see it, a child’s main occupation is play, and play is the basis for learning, developing movement skills, and relating with others.

 Play and movement are the driving force of the therapeutic process at Dynamic Balance.
-Through creating a series of “just right challenges” that are meaningful to a child in the context of play, an OT can help a child to find their way to being more organized (self-regulated and co-ordinated) and more able to meet the everyday challenges of life.
+Through the process of co-creating a series of “just right challenges” that are meaningful to a child in the context of play, an OT can help a child to find their way to being more organized (self-regulated and coordinated) and more able to meet the everyday challenges of life.

 For children going through difficult transitions, play-based therapy is a powerful way to work with emotions and to create stories that foster resilience and nurture growth.